Welcome to the CU Green Labs Shared Ultra-Low Temperature Freezer Program!

 $0.20/month/liter volume of space for bulkier items

 - Freezer space is for rent on a per-box basis or at a bulk price for oddly shaped items.
-Labs will be charged a monthly rate based on the inventory of boxes recorded in Quartzy.
+Labs will be charged a monthly rate based on the inventory of boxes.

-- Freezer space will be rented out based on actual, current laboratory needs...not on future space needs.
+- Freezer space will be rented out based on actual, current laboratory needs.

 - Labs will be required to physically label their freezer boxes in shared freezers with the Rack Letter + Box Number + Lab Name

-Freezers in the shared ULT freezer program are connected to temperature alarm systems.
-The freezer in JSCBB is on Andover, and the freezers in Ramaley, Wilderness Place, and Porter are on a system called Insight.
-Regardless of the system used, labs who use the shared ULT freezer will be asked to be on the contact list in the event the shared freezer they are using goes into alarm.
+Freezers in the shared ULT freezer program are connected to monitors called Insight.
+Labs who use the shared ULT freezer will be asked to be on the contact list in the event the shared freezer they are using goes into alarm.
 Labs should provide Green Labs with at least two individuals that can be contacted 24/7 by these alarm systems in the event the freezer is having a temperature critical issue.
-Green Labs does not have after hours building access to JSCBB, Ramaley, Porter or Wilderness Place but lab members do.
 Also, lab members will be the best able to make a decision regarding critical research samples if the shared freezer is failing.
-These freezers and brand new and we do not anticipate this to happen, but we want to be prepared in the event of a failure anyway.

 If there is an incident when a CU Green Labs shared ultra-low temperature (ULT) freezer doesn’t hold temperature and your samples thaw and leak out of their primary containers, your lab will be responsible for addressing the leak, cleaning up the freezer, and properly decontaminating the freezer.
 Each CU Green Labs shared ULT freezer is equipped with a temperature monitoring system that will send out notifications if the freezer fails.
 CU Green Labs cannot be held responsible for sample loss, theft, damage, etc., and items will not be replaced or have their value refunded by CU Green Labs.
 Storing items in this shared ULT freezer is at your own risk.
 The purpose of the Shared ULT Freezer Program is to save research dollars, researcher time, and minimize the environmental footprint of research taking place at CU Boulder.
 At the freezer’s end of life, CU Green Labs will be responsible for final decontamination of the freezer.